-In chapter 29 of the book of Genesis, Jacob takes two wives.
-You will now study the entirety of Gjenesi 29 through the Friulian language, where the subject is Lie e Rachêl (Leah and Rachel) and a nassin i fîs di Jacop (Jacob’s sons are born).
-You will recall that the Friulian verb nassi means to be born; a nassin is its third-person plural, presint indicatîf conjugation.
+Continue now your study of the Friulian language by reading chapter 29 of the book of Genesis, where the subjects are Lie e Rachêl (Leah and Rachel) and a nassin i fîs di Jacop (Jacob’s sons are born).
+You will recall that the Friulian verb nassi means to be born; a nassin is the third-person plural of the presint indicatîf.

 From these first four verses, learn or review the following Friulian usages: metisi in viaç (to set off), partî de bande di (to leave for, to go towards), la jevade (rising; used here in the sense of east), scrufuiât (huddled, crouched), la mandrie (herd, flock), minût (small), imbeverâ (to give water to [of animals]), imbeverâsi (to drink [of animals]), il nemâl (beast, animal), la piere (stone, rock), sierâ (to close, to seal), dâsi dongje (to come together, to accumulate), il pastôr (shepherd), rodolâ (to roll), taponâ (to cover), dontri (from where).
 Name: Caran (Haran).